RenderKit/embree/README.md

 blur geometries, also the query time (`time` member) must be initialized to a value in the range $[0, 1]$.

-Further, a `RTCPointQueryInstanceStack` (`instStack` argument) must be created and initialized.
+Further, a `RTCPointQueryContext` (`context` argument) must be created and initialized.
 It contains ID and transformation information of the instancing hierarchy if (multilevel-)instancing is used.
-See [rtcInitPointQueryInstanceStack] for further information.
+See [rtcInitPointQueryContext] for further information.

 For every primitive that intersects the query domain, the callback function (`queryFunc` argument) is called, in which distance